Beginner Piano Lessons

-This printable Piano Key Notes and Chord Finder is a handy little tool for beginning pianists!
+This printable Piano Key Notes and Chord Finder is a handy little DIY tool for beginning pianists!
 Just print it, fold it and place it behind the piano keys on your piano keyboard, matching it where indicated with "middle-C".

-You can easily see the layout of the keyboard and the key names on one side.
+- You can easily see the layout of the keyboard and the piano key names on one side.
 Stick the paper behind the keys on the piano, find middle-c and line it up.
 Now you have all the names of the notes and keys right in front of you!
 Great for when you are just starting to learn piano.

 You can also print on thicker paper, cut in half and use the two sides separately.